 IN THE WILD

-The egg cowries are seen out during the day , usually on soft leather corals.
+The umbical egg cowries are seen out during the day , usually on soft leather corals.
+Once one is familiar with which corals to look on one sees a lot more of them.
+When seen there are often three or four in close proximity.

-The egg cowrie feed on soft corals, and are often seen feeding on leather corals.
+The umbical egg cowrie feed on soft corals and are often seen feeding on leather corals.

-Egg cowries reach sexual maturity at approximately 2.5 cm in shell length, at approximately 1 year of age.
+Umbical egg cowries reach sexual maturity at approximately 2.5 cm in shell length, at roughly 1 year of age.
 They are not hermaphrodites and mating usually takes place in the summer months.
 The eggs are laid on a hard substrate and there is evidence that the laying of eggs is synchronized with the moon cycles.
 Once the eggs hatch they become free swimming veligers and eventually develop into adults .

 The shells are collected in some areas for sale to tourists but hopefully the restrictions in place regarding the transportation of shells will reduce this trade.